NitrofMtl/ADC_SEQR/ReadMe.md

 ```

 -Then, setup the sequencer, two begin function are available:
-  -without argument: enable all adc channel A0 to A11, pin 52 and internal temp sensor.
+  -without argument: enable all adc channel A0 to A11, pin 52, pin 20, pin 21 and internal temp sensor.

+**ATTENTION**

+*-if you enable analog pin 20 or 21, I2C0 will be disale*

+*-Also, pin 20 and 21 have harware 1k5 pullup resistor, it have to be in design consideration.*

 ```
 void setup(){
 	Serial.begin(9600);
-	Adc_Seqr::begin();
+	Adc_Seqr.begin();
 }
 ```